smartineau13/TotalCache_CodeIgniter/README.md

 ###How to use library TotalCache for CodeIgniter ?

-1- Copy the library in application/libraries
+1- Copy the library (TotalCache.php) in application/libraries

 2- To load it in CodeIgniter there are two possibilities:
 In application/config/autoload.php look for the following instruction $autoload['libraries']= array(); and add totalcache.